jakeheis/SwiftCLI/README.md

 ```

 ## Creating a CLI
-The first step is to setup the CLI:
+Setup the CLI:
 ```swift
 CLI.setup(name: "greeter", version: "1.0", description: "Greeter - your own personal greeter")
 ```
-Then register all commands:
+Register all commands:
 ```swift
 CLI.registerCommand(GreetCommand())
 ```
-Finally, just call go:
+Just call go:
 ```swift
 CLI.go()
 ```

 ## Commands
-There are 3 ways to create a command.
+There are three ways to create a command.
 You should decided which way based upon how complex a command is.
 In order to clearly show how each method compares, the same command "greet" will be implemented each way.
 ### Subclass Command
 You should create a command this way if it does some heavy lifting, i.e. there is a non trivial amount of code involved.
 ```swift